exigow/flocking-boids/README.md

 Optimization
 ------------

-The neighbors detection and vector calculations are build on top of **2d grid spatial partitioning**.
+The neighbors detection and vector calculations are build on top of **2d grid spatial partitioning** algorithm.
+Everything works very **fast**.